IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 This transaction is used to obtain access token for use in a HTTP RESTful resource request.
-There are many methods to obtain a token, most of them are project-and deployment-specific. \[RFC6749\] defines the following methods:
+There are many methods to obtain a token, most of them are project-and deployment-specific.
+The OAuth 2.0 Authorization Framework [RFC 6749] defines the following authorization grant types:

 -   *Authorization Code Grant* \[RFC6749, Section 4.1\].
 It is optimized for confidential clients who make use of User Agents (e.g., web browsers)

+-   *Client Credentials Grant* \[RFC6749, Section 4.4\].
+It is optimized for clients requesting access tokens using only its client credentials and is restricted to confidential clients (e.g., medical devices, backend applications).

 -   *Implicit Grant* \[RFC6749, Section 4.2\].
 It is optimized for public clients known to operate a particular redirect URI